ftolentino/PierresBakery.Solution/README.md

 * Navigate to PierresBakery directory and run `$ dotnet run` in your terminal.

-* For testing navigate to ProjectName.Tests and run `$ dotnet test` in your terminal.
+* For testing navigate to PierresBakery.Tests and run `$ dotnet test` in your terminal.

 ## Known Bugs